spatialos/online-services/docs/content/services-packages/gateway/gateway.md

 It also hosts a [`longrunning.Operations`](https://godoc.org/google.golang.org/genproto/googleapis/longrunning) service, used to check the status of a join request and delete it if no longer wanted.

 The leader of an existing party will call the `Join` RPC, providing a game type.
-This creates a `PartyJoinRequest` entry for the party, as well as a `PlayerJoinRequest` entry for each player, used to report individual status to clients - initally their `State` parameter is `Requested`.
+This creates a `PartyJoinRequest` entry for the party, as well as a `PlayerJoinRequest` entry for each player, used to report individual status to clients - initially their `State` parameter is `Requested`.
 These data structures are defined in the [`DataModel`](http://github.com/spatialos/metagame-services/services/csharp/DataModel) project.
 The `PartyJoinRequest` is added to a queue (a Redis [Sorted Set](https://redis.io/topics/data-types), sorted by join time) for its requested game type.

 From this point it is the responsibility of the clients to periodically query the `gateway` service for their join status, using the `GetOperation` RPC.
 When a player requests a join request that has been resolved, a Login Token is created, and they are given this token and its corresponding deployment.
 The `PlayerJoinRequest` entry is deleted.
 When all players have retrieved the assigned deployment, the `PartyJoinRequest` entry is deleted.